Christopher-Quattrocchi/research-and-planning/README.md

 --------------------------------------------------------
 4/30
-Filling out a disconnected front end and fixing bugs to run the thing. next I will connect it to flask
+Filling out a disconnected front end and fixing bugs to run the thing. next I will connect it to flask Running into basic problems that I shouldn't be having.
+Maybe compatibility issues.
+Going to check old react projects and see if I can figure out what's going on
+Thinking global environment is messed up.
+Can't even get old projects to work.
+Problems.